adelriosantiago/adelriosantiago-blog/ocean-dropbox/eng.md

 # How to sync your Digital Ocean instance with Dropbox

+One of the fastest ways to instantly deploy websites is to use Dropbox on your server.
+For sure you have used Dropbox or at least know how it works.
+It basically allows you to keep all your files sync'ed.

+One of the fastest ways to sync your local changes and a real server is using Dropbox.

+Una de las maneras mas eficientes que hay para sincronizar una pagina web con tu projecto local es Dropbox.

+I recently tried to use Dropbox to sync one of my projects on my Digital Ocean instance.

 Pasos para sync de Dropbox
 •	bajar dropbox en la computadora desktop
 •	saber si es 32 bits o 64 bits la instancia de DO